The Importance of Cyrus the Great in Iranian History

 The reputation of Cyrus the Great is due to two major accomplished tasks he had brought to reality:

-2. His ethical values had made him a well-behaved emperor with humble policies and favorable method by which he treated the conquered nations.
+His ethical values made him a well-behaved emperor with humble policies and favorable methods by which he treated the conquered nations.

 The world was dominated by brutal arrogant rulers who didn’t care about their nations’ rights.
-In fact, they oppressed everyone with sheer rigidness to put awe in their hearts.
-Cyrus changed all such mannerism.
+They oppressed everyone with sheer rigidness to put awe in their hearts.
+Cyrus changed all such mannerisms.

 Ruins of tall-e-takht at Pasargad